 Now Reading

-The Best Marseille Soaps Made In France
+The Authentic Marseille Soap Made in France

-The Best Marseille Soaps Made In France
+The Authentic Marseille Soap Made in France

 french marseille soap

-What Is Special About Marseille Soap
+What is Special About Marseille Soap

+For centuries, Marseille’s famous soap makers used pure olive oil, alkali from sea plants, and seawater to create the Savon de Marseille, treasured for its purity and quality.
 Savon de Marseille is traditionally green and made of at least 72% olive oil without animal products, artificial fragrances, coloring, or preservatives.
 This traditional French soap must only contain four ingredients: vegetable oils, water, salt, and soda.
 Dermatologists throughout the world recommend the Marseille Soap because of its ultra-moisturizing properties for the skin.
 Its incredible purity and moisturizing properties make it ideal for sensitive skin.
 In France, it has been trusted for generations to cleanse everything from linens to little faces.

 Savon de Marseille is totally biodegradable, requires little packaging and its manufacture is environmentally friendly.
 Authentic Savon de Marseille has a stamp with its weight in grams.
 The fine white powder on the surface of the soap is a bit of sea salt, which will disappear once the soap is wet.

-Where To Shop The Traditional Marseille Soap
+Where to Buy Traditional Marseille Soap

 However, 95% of Marseille soaps are fake and made elsewhere: in countries such as Malaysia, Italy, Germany, Tunisia, and even France.
 In addition, half of the cheaper imitations are even missing the main ingredient: olive oil.
 Why is this happening?
 Because there are no patent protection laws in place.
-This means that anyone, anywhere can make soap and call it Savon de Marseille
+This means that anyone, anywhere, can make soap and call it Savon de Marseille.
+If you want to buy the traditional Marseille soap, there are only four genuine soap manufacturers that make the legendary olive oil-based soap.

-1. Savonnerie Le Fer A Cheval
+1. Fer à Cheval

 2. La Corvette (Savonnerie du Midi)

-Founded in 1894, La Corvette is one of the last soap factories in Marseille using the traditional know-how of a master soap maker.
+Founded in 1894, La Corvette is one of the last soap factories in Marseille, using the traditional know-how of a master soap maker.
 For more than 120 years, the company has been perpetuating ancestral methods and passionately producing traditional Marseille soap.
 Today, they offer a range of authentic products for body care and for the maintenance of the house.

-3. Savonnerie Marius Fabre
+3. Marius Fabre

-In 1900, barely 22, Marius Fabre founded his soap company in Salon-de-Provence.
-At that time, the abundance of raw materials in Provence (olive oil in the Alpilles, soda and salt in the Camargue, and oils (coco-nut and palm) coming in from the colonies via the port of Marseilles) had made possible the development of the soap-making industry.
-The family company managed to overcome many difficulties and the decline of the soap industry because of products for washing machines and the creation of new soap companies in other regions.
+In 1900, when Marius Fabre was barely 22, he founded his soap company in Salon-de-Provence.
+At that time, the abundance of raw materials in Provence (olive oil in the Alpilles, soda, and salt in the Camargue, and oils (coco-nut and palm) coming in from the colonies via the port of Marseilles) had made possible the development of the soap-making industry.
+The family company managed to overcome many difficulties and the decline of the soap industry because of the creation of products for washing machines and new soap companies in other regions.
 In 2010, the Marius Fabre soap company celebrated its 100th anniversary.
+If you’re heading to Paris, don’t forget to visit Marius Fabre’s boutique in Le Marais at Rue de Turenne to shop the traditional Savon de Marseille!

-3 Ways To Use The Marseille Soap
+3 Ways to Use the Marseille Soap

-1. Beauty Product
+1. As a Beauty Product

 Le Savon de Marseille is a vegetable soap and is soft on sensitive skin.
 It is natural, gentle, and hypoallergenic.
 You can incorporate it into your skincare routine to cleanse your face, hair, and body.
 Dermatologists often recommend this soap for people dealing with eczema or psoriasis.
-What’s more, it is highly recommended for greasy or acne-prone skins: for deep-down cleansing and controlling sebum.
+What’s more, it is highly recommended for greasy or acne-prone skin for deep-down cleansing and controlling sebum.

 As Marseille soap doesn’t contain any coloring, allergens, or synthetic additives, it’s best for babies and people with allergies.
 What’s more, it makes so much lather that it can even be used as shaving foam.
 It cleanses the skin and prevents ingrown hairs.
-I recommend using the traditional green soap with 72% of olive oil if you want to use it as a skincare product.
+I recommend using the traditional green soap with 72% olive oil if you want to use it as a skincare product.

-2. Laundry Detergent
+2. As a Laundry Detergent

 Did you know you can clean your all house with just Marseille soap?
-Indeed, this soap can be used at home to clean kitchen counters, bathtubs, sofa, rug, floors, or any surfaces.
+Indeed, this soap can be used at home to clean kitchen counters, bathtubs, sofas, rugs, floors, or any surfaces.
 Simply rub the soap on a wet rag or sponge or even directly on the surface you want to clean up and rinse well.
 You don’t need any more industrial chemicals or fake fragrances!
 You can even make your own natural dishwashing liquid with Marseille soap.
 Just mix 1/2 cup of Marseille soap flakes with warm water and add one or two drops of essential oils for a fresh scent.

 View Comments (10)